P3DCAT/PalettizeTools/txa-attribs.md

 ---
 ####  **:group** *groupname [dir dirname] [on group1 group2 ...] [includes group1 group2 ...]*  ####
-This defines a palette group, a logical division of textures.
-Each texture is assigned to one or more palette groups before being placed in any palette image; the palette images are tied to the groups.
+This defines a __palette group__: a logical division of textures.
+Each texture is assigned to one or more __palette groups__ before being placed in any palette image; the palette images are tied to the groups.

-The optional parameter 'dir' specifies a directory name to associate with this group.
+The optional parameter ``dir`` specifies a directory name to associate with this group.

-This name is substituted in for the string '%g' when it appears in the map directory name specified on the command line with -dm; this may be used to install textures and palettes into different directories based on the groups they are assigned to.
+This name is substituted in for the string ``%g`` when it appears in the map directory name specified on the command line with ``-dm``; this may be used to install textures and palettes into different directories based on the groups they are assigned to.
 Palette groups can also be hierarchically related.

-The keyword 'on' specifies any number of groups that this palette group depends on; if a texture has already been assigned to one of this group's dependent groups, it will not need to be assigned to this group.
+The keyword ``on`` specifies any number of groups that this palette group depends on; if a texture has already been assigned to one of this group's dependent groups, it will not need to be assigned to this group.

 This also implicitly specifies a dir if one has not already been specified.

-The keyword 'includes' names one or more groups that depend on this group.
+The keyword ``includes`` names one or more groups that depend on this group.

 ---
 ####  **:textureswap** *groupname texturename0 texturename1 [texturename2 ...]* ####